Quercus acutissima aka Sawtooth Oak

 Sawtooth Oak, Sawthorn Oak, Japanese Sawtooth Oak

-How to care for Sawtooth Oak
+How difficult is it to take care of Sawtooth Oak

 Even if you don't have a green thumb, you can successfully care for Sawtooth Oak due to its easy-going nature.